Illustration by Alex Noriega

 So where do we dig the ditches?
 Where do we place the cones?
 How do we assign the restrictions?
 How do we begin to control the fluid spatial distribution of our players on the pitch?
 There is, of course, no one simple answer to these questions.
 The concept of football coaching is a pretty abstract one and relies as much on communication and charisma as it does on knowledge and the ability of the players.
 But let’s say that we’re talking specifically about the choice of exercise that you will ask your players to perfect.
 What do you want them do?

 The choice and comprehension of the exercise is vital.
 Contrary to popular belief, coaches have an extremely limited time to actually work on and bed-in the principles of play that they believe are important.
 Players are not machines.
 They can only work at maximum tempo – match tempo – for short periods of time.
 They also need to recover, to recharge both physically and mentally from the exertions of training and matches.
 They need time off to enjoy with friends and family.
 They need to work individually on strength and flexibility.
 All of these factors serve only to dictate that the choice of exercise is paramount.

 The exercise must employ as many of the match situations that the players will experience as possible.
 Recreate the volatility of a real match environment.
 The exercise must be rich.
 It must be fast and it must be based on the coach’s principles of play.
 How do you want your players to react – to distribute themselves – when they are in possession, out of possession, in positive transition and in negative transition?
 The four primary game states.
 What are the FSD instructions in terms of these rapidly fluctuating game situations?

-It would of course be folly to use this kind of language with the players.
-More appropriate ways to phrase these types of instructions in a small sided exercise might be:
+It would be folly to use this kind of language with the players.
+More appropriate ways to phrase these types of instructions in a small-sided exercise might be:

 ‘When your team is in possession, I want you to position yourselves, evenly spaced around the exterior of the area’.